-After that, PR 516 got introduced to the free-spirited youth for both 1960s and 1970s.
-At this time, there was a threat caused by the quartz movement technology in the traditional watchmaking within Swiss, which led the company to delve into creating adventurous styles and designs.
+After that, PR 516 got introduced to the free-spirited youth in both 1960s and 1970s.
+At this time, there was a threat caused by the quartz movement technology in traditional watchmaking within Swiss, which led the company to delve into creating adventurous styles and designs.

 In 1983, The Swatch Group came to be.
-With the market’s pressure growing and the foreign competition increasing as well, the Swiss watchmaking had to cooperate.
+With the market pressure growing and the foreign competition increasing as well, Swiss watchmaking had to cooperate.

-In 1999, Tissot introduced the first-ever touchscreen operated watch.
-This watch has a similarity with the smartphones; it activates the accompanying function by touching the various zones.
+In 1999, Tissot introduced the first-ever touchscreen-operated watch.
+This watch has a similarity with smartphones; it activates the accompanying function by touching the various zones.

 Official Sports Partners

-Tissot went on to produce the touch screen watches, each model having a variety of capabilities such as altitude, temperature, speed, timer, etc. There are also those intended for sports; hence, sports enthusiasts tend to look for a Tissot watch that would perfectly suit their needs and taste.
-In line with this, Tissot became the official timing partner for many sport leagues and many teams, including the NBA, MotoGP, IIHF, and others.
+Tissot went on to produce touchscreen watches, each model having a variety of capabilities such as altitude, temperature, speed, timer, etc. There are also those intended for sports; hence, sports enthusiasts tend to look for a Tissot watch that would perfectly suit their needs and taste.
+In line with this, Tissot became the official timing partner for many sports leagues and many teams, including the NBA, MotoGP, IIHF, and others.